AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 For this variant, valid use cases exist - although again, no \alibmod uses that internally.
 As a sample, let us stick to type \c std::vector<T>.
-We learned, that with the inclusion of header \alibheader{compatibility/std_boxing.hpp}, values and pointers to the type becomes boxed as C++ array type.<br>
+We learned, that with the inclusion of header \implude{Compatibility.StdBoxtraits}, values and pointers to the type becomes boxed as C++ array type.<br>
 With this custom boxing, internal information of the vector object is lost (the capacity).
 A processing function, can only access the currently stored elements, but the vector cannot be unboxed to be modified.
 If unboxing a pointer was allowed, the unboxed vector could be modified (what of course would modify the original object).<br>
-This could rightfully be wanted behavior and looking at C++ 17 type \c std::any tells us, that with its lack of non-bijective type mapping, this is even the only possible behavior there.
+This could rightfully be wanted behavior and looking at C++17 type \c std::any tells us, that with its lack of non-bijective type mapping, this is even the only possible behavior there.

-Because for a templated specialization, none of the helper macros can be used, the following templated specialization of type-traits struct \alib{boxing;T_Boxer} has to be given:
+Because for a templated specialization, none of the helper macros can be used, the following templated specialization of the type trait \alib{boxing;BoxTraits} has to be given:

 \snippet "DOX_BOXING.cpp"     DOX_BOXING_CUSTOM_VECTOR_POINTERS_CUSTOMIZE

-Still header \alibheader{compatibility/std_boxing.hpp}
+Still the header \implude{Compatibility.StdBoxtraits}
 is to be included, as we want to keep mapping of value types to C++ arrays intact.

 Without the customization shown above, the following code would not compile: